 I practice body sensing while I am gardening.
 Often, I find myself thinking while I am working with the earth.
-When I notice this, I am usually in what is called in Hatha Yoga the pose of the Hero.
-I am kneeling on the ground either clearing the ground, weeding or planting.
+When I notice this, I am usually in what we call in Hatha Yoga, the pose of the Hero.
+I am kneeling on the ground either clearing the ground, weeding, or planting.

-Very often I am joined in my gardening endeavours by Felix the cat.
+Often I am joined in my gardening endeavors by Felix the cat.
 Felix loves lying full stretch under the wooden garden seat or while giving himself a dust bath.
-He is a master of full body presence.
+He is a master of full-body presence.
 I just so love that cat.
 He has moved from being a street fighter to be a lover.

 How to Practice Body Sensing

-It is best to practice any body sensing exercise with a clear intention.
+It is best to practice body sensing guided meditation exercise with clear intention.
 Energy follows intention.
 I call this practice of clear intention, “Companioning YOUR Greatness.”
 (Taken from These are the Clouds by W. B. Yeats).

 If, like many people in today’s age of communication, are experiencing F. O. M. O. then you may well find the idea and practice of creating an inner Sanctuary challenging.